akshayojha/cisgo/README.md

 the address of the Scheduler to whom they register and report the results.

 The project has an important utility component which contains common functions to be used by all three components.
+Also, the watcher and each tester need a locally stored copy of the github repository, which they use to observe and run tests from.

 # Usage